What attracts fruit flies and how to prevent them from coming back

 What Attracts Fruit Flies?

-Why Do Fruit Flies Like Ripe and Rotting Food and Matter?
+Why Do Fruit Flies Like Ripe and Rotting Foods?

 Fruit flies have two main reasons for congregating near ripe and rotting food and other damp or moist organic matter.

-Fruit flies that are ready to lay eggs will first use their tiny mouthparts to puncture holes in anything that is fermenting or actively rotting.
-They have their meal and then lay their eggs inside the food or organic matter.
+Fruit flies ready to lay eggs will first use their tiny mouthparts to puncture holes in anything fermenting or actively rotting.
+They eat and then lay their eggs inside the food or organic matter.

-Then when the larvae hatch, they have a ready food source right there to feed on.
+Then when the larvae hatch, they have a ready food source to feed on.

-You are probably reading this and thinking “yuck!”
-But to a fruit fly, it is the perfect system to get their needs met and pass on their genes to the next generation.
+You are probably reading this and thinking, “yuck!”
+But to a fruit fly, it is the perfect system to meet their needs and pass on their genes to the next generation.

 How Do You Know You Have Fruit Flies?